MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 With network-attached storage, only network bandwidth limits are relevant, and they only apply to data egress.
 In other words, VM-level disk I/O limits don't affect Azure NetApp Files.
 Because of these factors, network-attached storage can achieve better performance than disk I/O. This fact holds up even when Azure NetApp Files runs on smaller VMs.

-Smaller VMs offer these advantages over larger ones:
+Smaller VMs offer these pricing advantages over larger ones:

 - They're less costly.
 - They carry a lower SQL Server license cost.
 - The network-attached storage doesn't have an I/O cost component.

-These savings outweigh any cost differences between Azure NetApp Files and disk storage solutions.
+These savings outweigh any pricing differences between Azure NetApp Files and disk storage solutions.
 For a detailed TCO analysis, see [Benefits of using Azure NetApp Files for SQL Server deployment][Benefits of using Azure NetApp Files for SQL Server deployment - Detailed cost analysis].

 ## Next steps